Pull-Up Diapers for Babies and Toddlers in Japan

 • Baby stores like Akachan Honpo and Babies R Us (read my guide for all the types of stores that sell baby and toddler products!)

-• Drug stores (ドラッグストア) like Welcia, Matsumoto Kiyoshi, Kokokarafain (ココカラファイン)
+• Drug stores (ドラッグストア) like Welcia, Matsumoto Kiyoshi, Kokokarafain (ココカラファイン).
+Note that small drug stores in stations might not carry diapers.

 • Daiso (100 yen store) — they carry one brand called GOO.N, which I’ll introduce below